Keelung River

 The Keelung River (基隆河 (Jīlóng Hé, Chi^{1}-lung^{2} Ho^{2}, Ke-lâng-hô)) is a river in northern Taiwan.

 The Keelung River originates in the mountains west-northwest of the town of Jingtong in Pingxi District, New Taipei City, flows down to a rift valley and then flows ENE to Sandiaoling.
 Then it flows northward to a point between Jiufen and Keelung City, and then heads back in a general WSW direction to Taipei, where it joins the Tamsui River and flows out to sea.
 The land around the Keelung river was rich in gold and coal, and many areas were mined.

-Geology
+Geography

 Park along the river is Dajia Riverside Park.

 Pollution

 The Keelung River is heavily polluted by both raw sewage and industrial pollution from illegal industry.
 The restoration of the natural river is on the agenda of the Taipei City Government and several citizen organizations.

 Events

 During the 1880s, the French general Jacques Duchesne fought the Keelung campaign in the river basin, defeating the Chinese.

 On 4 February 2015, TransAsia Airways Flight 235, an ATR-72 operated by TransAsia Airways, crashed into the river, close to the Nanhu Bridge in Taipei, resulting in 43 fatalities and 17 injuries, including two on the ground.